 Focus on getting your protein intake rather than carbs, as these will just fill you up and cost next to nothing.

 A good example would be king prawns or salmon, which are normally the most expensive things on the menu.

 If you're not a fan of seafood, meat joints are also a pricey treat!

 Don't down your drink(s)

-Okay, so we know we said earlier that you have to be hydrated, but that is before the meal.
-While you're in the process of gorging you’re not going to be wanting to stock up on liquids as they’ll fill you up.
+Okay, so we know we said earlier that you have to be hydrated, but that's before the meal.
+While you're in the process of gorging, you won't want to be charging up on too much liquid as will fill you up.

 While you shouldn't aim to make yourself ill in the first place, it's best to be prepared.

-Use this guide like an eating bible and you should be able to get more for your money the next time you go to an all you can eat buffet, whatever the food may be.
+Use this guide as your buffet bible and you should be able to get more for your money the next time you go to an all you can eat extravaganza.

-For more solid advice on how to save money when you are eating out check out this guide.
+For more solid advice on how to save money when you are eating out check out our eating out on a budget guide.